-Properly caring for a new piercing is critical to its successful healing.
-Forget everything anyone else has ever told you and focus on these simple piercing aftercare instructions.
+Proper aftercare for a new piercing is critical to its successful healing.
+Forget everything anyone else has ever told you about taking care of a piercing and focus on these simple piercing aftercare instructions.

 • Sea-salt soaks: Plan to do these 2-3 times a day.
 To make the solution, mix 4 teaspoons of non-iodized sea salt into a one gallon jug of distilled water (the ratio is important, so measure carefully; stronger is not better!).
 Pour some of this solution into a clean cup, warm it up in the microwave (Not too hot!
 Warm bath-water temperature is perfect), and completely submerge your piercing into the water for 7–10 minutes.
 When you are finished with your soak, rinse your piercing with fresh water and gently pat it dry with a clean paper towel.

 • Saline Spray: This should be misted onto the piercing 3 times daily.
 Mist the entire piercing area and allow the solution to dry and soak into the skin, then rinse the area with fresh water and gently pat dry with a clean paper towel.
 When using a sea-salt/saline spray you must continue to do a sea salt soak once daily.
 Do not use the spray within an hour of cleaning your piercing with soap, as this may also lead to irritation.